 You may be thinking, well if that is the case, why not just take vitamins and eat what I want?
 You could do that but that would defeat the purpose of trying to make the body as strong as possible.
 Plus, I don't know about you, but I would miss chewing and tasting good food!

 Eating foods that are not organic, contain pesticides and are high in fat, tells the immune system to start fighting for our health.
 Over a prolonged period of time, the immune system becomes fatigued and more susceptible to sickness and disease.
 Any amount of vitamins you take while the body is fighting against the other pollutants found in conventionally grown food, will not help change this situation.

-Here is how to eat to boost your immune system:
+Here are 3 easy steps to boost the immune system: